 1973 — Motorolla Produces the First Mobile Device

-On April, 3, 1973 Martin Cooper,— a Motorola engineer, researcher and executive, made a first boastful phone call from portative consumer device to his rival in the race of developing such equipment – Dr.В Joel S. Engel working for Bell Labs.
+On April 3, 1973, Martin Cooper,— a Motorola engineer, researcher and executive, made the first boastful phone call from a portative consumer device to his rival in the race of developing such equipment – Dr В Joel S. Engel working for Bell Labs.
 The first handheld mobile device was really bulky weighing 1.1 kg, 23 cm long, 13 cm deep and 4.45 cm wide.
-Subscriber could have a conversation for only 30 minutes with 10 hours necessary for device to recharge.
+The subscriber could have a conversation for only 30 minutes with 10 hours necessary for the device to recharge.
 This invention cost almost 1 million dollars and made Motorola the first company to incorporate the technology developed earlier for car-based radio communication into the handheld device.
-Later Martin Cooper told the BBC that in today’s currency such phone would cost approximately $10,000.
+Later Martin Cooper told the BBC that in today’s currency such a phone would cost approximately $10,000.

 1984 — Mobile Devices are Approved for Public Use

 The first commercial mobile phones (1G) were introduced by Motorola in 1983.
 That year the U.S. Federal Communications Commission approved DynaTAC portable phone created by Motorola for public use.
 This device had the size of a small briefcase.
-Despite its weight being reduced to 794 g in comparison with the much heavier initial prototype models, the DynaTAC phone was rather inconvenient and limited in use, and the analog telephony was rather noisy and vulnerable to eavesdropping.
-Consumers liked it anyways, and DynaTAC quickly became an expensive status thing..
+Despite its weight is reduced to 794 g in comparison with the much heavier initial prototype models, the DynaTAC phone was rather inconvenient and limited in use, and the analogue telephony was rather noisy and vulnerable to eavesdropping.
+Consumers liked it anyways, and DynaTAC quickly became an expensive status thing.
 The main and only function of this phone was voice traffic.

 The 1990s — The Age of Digital Telephony & SMS Started